- Clinical features

 - Indirect signs:

-- Hemorrhagic infarction is hyperintense on both T1 and T2 sequences.
+- Hemorrhagic conversion of a venous infarct will have specific signal characteristics on T1 and T2 sequences.

 - In patients unable to receive gadolinium, certain MRI sequences can be used to improve visualization of the venous system (e.g., TOF or phase contrast).
 However, these sequences alone remain inferior to gadolinium-enhanced MR venography or to CT venography.